maxistar/tonwalletapp/readme.md

 ### Security

-At the moment wallet seed is stored in the walled as plain text this will be fixed in future versions
+At the moment wallet seed is stored in the application as plain text this will be fixed in future versions

 ### Instrumentation Tests